What is vertebroplasty surgery?

 If you’ve been recommended for a vertebroplasty procedure, you should thoroughly research what is involved in this type of surgery so you can be confident about your decision whether or not to move forward with this treatment.

 - The back is numbed with a local anesthetic and the patient is given a light sedative

 - A small incision is made, and a hollow needle is guided through spinal muscles by a fluoroscope into the fractured vertebra

 - Orthopedic cement, an acrylic paste, is injected through the needle into the fractured vertebra

 - The patient lies flat for at least two hours while the cement hardens

 There is mixed evidence regarding the effectiveness of vertebroplasty, with a 2009 study finding that a placebo procedure was just as effective as vertebroplasty for pain relief.
 Prior to that study, which examined the effects for 131 patients, vertebroplasty had received favorable reviews.
 Since the procedure is relatively new and still being refined, not enough is known about it to draw a definitive conclusion about its effectiveness as a treatment for fractured vertebrae.

 Depending on the severity of the fractured vertebra, symptoms may resemble those produced by other spine conditions, such as spinal stenosis, degenerative disc disease or a herniated disc.
 If you have been diagnosed with one of these spine conditions, Laser Spine Institute can help you find an alternative to traditional open neck or back surgery.

 Laser Spine Institute offers alternatives to traditional back surgery, using minimally invasive techniques to perform procedures on an outpatient basis.
-Contact Laser Spine Institute for a no-cost MRI review* to find out if you are a candidate for our minimally invasive procedures.
+Contact Laser Spine Institute for a free MRI review* to find out if you are a candidate for one of our procedures.